OTH0A/LifeCore/README.md

 Coming soon...

 ## content :
 - c-scripting-core : The core runtime for client- and server-side scripting.
-(Allows execution of Lua/JS/TS code in the FiveM environment.).
+(Allows execution of Lua/JS/TS code in the FiveM environment.). ✅
+- chat 💬
+- monitor 📊